 Is it safe to mix alcohol and caffeine?

 In 2010, the FDA and FTC issued warnings to a number of companies that added caffeine to their beverages.
 Drinks like Charge, Moonshot, FourLoko, Joose, and Max were identified as dangerous.
 Many of the companies that marketed these beverages have since changed their formula to remove any added caffeine.

-According to the CDC, large amounts of caffeine in alcohol can mask the depressive effects of the drug, making users feel more alert and less impaired than they actually are, leading to more frequent and dangerous alcohol-related accidents and overdose.
+According to the CDC, large amounts of caffeine in alcohol can mask the depressive effects, making users feel more alert and less impaired than they actually are, leading to more frequent and dangerous alcohol-related accidents.

 These effects were especially harmful in many of the drinks listed above due to their high alcohol and caffeine content, with about 12% alcohol per volume and over 500 mg of caffeine.